-You never want your mini sessions to only be a lower priced version of your regular session.
+You never want your mini-sessions to be a lower priced version of your regular session.
 Have a special theme to them and limit how many spots there are.
-You can even offer a special product that’s only offered for mini sessions.
+You can even offer a special product that’s only offered for mini-sessions.
 Use them as a fundraiser or a way to give back.
 This will give people an incentive to book.

 Pay attention to your marketing.

-You want to give yourself enough time to market your mini sessions.
-Don’t try to throw together a mini session offering a week before.
-Give yourself time to post and get interest built up.
+You want to give yourself enough time to market your mini-sessions well.
+Don’t try to throw together a mini-session offering a week before.
+Give yourself time to post and build interest.

-Don’t rely only on Facebook to promote your mini sessions.
-A lot times, photographers will put up a post of on Facebook and not use any other way of getting the word out there.
-Try promoting the post to a specific audience to get in front of more people.
-Besides Facebook – try sending an email out to your client list using a platform like Mailchimp.
-(If you don’t have a client email list, start one today!)
-Ask people in your local networking groups to share about your mini sessions.
-Or you can even partner with a local business to do sessions.
+Don’t rely only on Facebook to promote your mini-sessions.
+If you are using Facebook, try targeting your posts to a specific audience to get in front of more people.
+Sending an email to your client base is a great way to get repeat customers.
+Ask people in your local networking groups to share about your mini-sessions or even partner with a local business to do a cross-promotion.

-Since the final gallery will be a smaller selection of images, keep your products choices down to things like canvases, gift prints, and digital files.
-Keep items like books and albums to be exclusively for your regular sessions where you’ll have a larger gallery to pull from.
-Whether you make your products part of a mini session special package or a la carte add ons, this will help your clients easily make their post session purchases.
+Since the final gallery will contain a smaller selection of images, limit your product choices the items that make sense: canvases, gift prints, and digital files.
+Keep items like books and albums as exclusives for your regular sessions where you’ll have a larger gallery to pull from.
+Whether you make your products part of a mini-session special package or a la carte add ons, this will help your clients easily make their post-session purchases.

 In order for the time to be used to the maximum potential, it’s important to educate your clients and make sure they are well prepared before the session.
-Send them special a mini session guide with tips and info before the session.
-This can include things such as the theme for the setup, how to plan their outfits (and that they only get one), what to expect during the session, when to arrive, etc. This way you can eliminate any miscommunication and stress ahead of time.
+Create a mini-session guide with tips and information to give them before the session.
+This can include things such as the theme for the setup, how to plan their outfits (and remind them that they only get one), what to expect during the session, when to arrive, etc. This way you can eliminate any miscommunication and stress ahead of time.

 Be sure to send them a reminder email with specifics on how to get to the location, what time their session is, when they should arrive, and a contact number for you or the person assisting you that day in case anything comes up.